OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

   * Decode the Base-64 encoded JWT and check what kind of data is transmitted within it and if it's encrypted or not.

 Please also follow the test cases in the [OWASP JWT Cheat Sheet](https://www.owasp.org/index.php/JSON_Web_Token_(JWT\)\_Cheat_Sheet_for_Java "OWASP JWT Cheat Sheet") and check the implementation of the logout as described in "Testing the Logout Functionality".

-#### Remediation

-The following best practices should be considered, when implementing JWT:

-- The latest version available of the JWT libraries in use should be implemented, to avoid known vulnerabilities.
-- Make sure that tokens with a different signature type are guaranteed to be rejected.
-- Store the JWT on the mobile phone using a secure mechanism, like KeyChain on iOS or KeyStore on Android.
-- The private signing key or secret key for HMAC should only be available on server side.
-- If replay attacks are a risk for the app, `jti` (JWT ID) claim should be implemented.
-- Ideally the content of JWT should be encrypted in order to ensure the confidentially of the information contained within it.
-There might be description of roles, usernames or other sensitive information available that should be protected.
-An example implementation in Java can be found in the [OWASP JWT Cheat Sheet](https://www.owasp.org/index.php/JSON_Web_Token_(JWT\)\_Cheat_Sheet_for_Java "OWASP JWT Cheat Sheet")
-- Clarify if copying a token to another device should or should not make an attacker able to continue authenticated.
-Check the device binding test case, if this should be enforced.

 #### References